lenz/soda-theme-with-folders/README.md

 ## Fork

-This fork adds mac like folder icons created by Ricci Adams to the Soda Theme. by Ian Hill (http://buymeasoda.com/).
+This fork adds mac like folder icons created by Ricci Adams to the Soda Theme by Ian Hill (http://buymeasoda.com/).

-By the time beeing icons are only available for the Soda Light Theme.
+For the time beeing icons are only available for the Soda Light Theme.
 Icons for the Soda Dark Theme will follow.

 ![Soda Light Theme with Folders](http://lenz.github.com/images/screenshots/soda-2-light-theme-with-folders.png?v=4)